ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

     ```
     {: screen}
 4. Compare the registry domain name with the domain name that you specified in the container image.
 For example, if the image pull secret authorizes access to the `registry.ng.bluemix.net` domain but you specified an image that is stored in `registry.eu-de.bluemix.net`, you must [create a token to use in an image pull secret](/docs/containers?topic=containers-images#token_other_regions_accounts) for `registry.eu-de.bluemix.net`.
 5. Log in to the registry from your local machine by using the `username` and `password` from the image pull secret.
 If you cannot log in, the token has an issue that you cannot resolve.
-[Contact the IBM team on Slack, or open an {{site.data.keyword.Bluemix_notm}} Support case](#clusters_getting_help).
+[Contact the IBM team on Slack, or open an {{site.data.keyword.cloud_notm}} Support case](#clusters_getting_help).
     ```
     docker login -u token -p <password_string> registry.<region>.bluemix.net
     ```
     {: pre}
 6. If the login succeeds, pull an image locally.
-If the command fails with an `access denied` error, the registry account is in a different {{site.data.keyword.Bluemix_notm}} account than the one your cluster is in.
+If the command fails with an `access denied` error, the registry account is in a different {{site.data.keyword.cloud_notm}} account than the one your cluster is in.
 [Create an image pull secret to access images in the other account](/docs/containers?topic=containers-images#token_other_regions_accounts).
-If the command succeeds, [contact the IBM team on Slack, or open an {{site.data.keyword.Bluemix_notm}} Support case](#clusters_getting_help).
+If the command succeeds, [contact the IBM team on Slack, or open an {{site.data.keyword.cloud_notm}} Support case](#clusters_getting_help).
     ```
     docker pull registry.<region>.bluemix.net/<namespace>/<image>:<tag>
     ```